top of page

 They derive this from a misapplication and even total ignoring of Paul's actual statements in 1 Corinthians 7:10-16.

 In this section Paul says that the Lord commands wives to not separate from their husbands and a husband is not to divorce his wife.
 It's pretty clear.
 Paul then goes on to give his opinion on what a believer is to do if they have an unbelieving spouse.
 If the unbeliever is willing to stay, then Paul says the believer must not divorce.
-The ANTM disregards this instruction.
+Wellspring Church disregards this instruction.
 Notice that the option to stay lies with the unbeliever, not the believer.
 If the unbeliever wants to stay married, then the believer should honor that.

 Paul then closes the passage by saying if the unbeliever decides to leave, then the believing spouse should let him.